Skip to Content

 Default Payment InstructionsInstructions shown on invoices, e.g., “Make checks payable to…”

 Estimate and invoice numbers are auto-incremented.
-You can set the starting number in settings if you need to continue from an existing sequence.
+You can set the starting number for each in settings if you need to continue from an existing sequence.

 Tax Rates